babylonchain/staking-indexer/doc/metrics.md

 * `lastFoundWithdrawTxFromUnbonding`: The info of the last found withdrawal transaction spending a previous unbonding transaction

+* `lastCalculatedTvlInfo`: The info of the last calculated TVL

 * `totalStakingTxs`: Total number of staking transactions